 The group is open to all members and enquiries are welcome.
-We are losing a few members at the end of this term, so we have room for some new members, although the possibility of a second group for new members or beginners could be explored subject to demand.
+With some new members joining us since September, we are just about full now, although the possibility of a second group for new members or beginners could be explored subject to demand.

 We are interested in watching, and listening to, birds and all forms of wildlife, animals, flowers, trees etc. We share cars and offer a contribution to the driver towards fuel costs, and enjoy a day out in the country with some pleasant walking and company too.

 The usual start is 9.00 am and we leave in shared cars from SW Leisure Centre.

 In the past we have been to The Lodge, Sandy; Paxton Pits; Fen Drayton; Rye Meads; Lakenheath; Minsmere; Rutland Water; Cley Marshes; Rainham Marshes and Welney.
 Ideas for future trips are always welcome.

 We generally record 30+ different species each time, including many fascinating sightings such as kingfishers, bitterns, cuckoos, marsh harriers, cranes, water rail, many waders and warblers, as well as deer, water voles etc.